Printing Terms

 Tint

-to vary a color by adding white.
+To vary a color by adding white.
 Also, a very light or delicate variation of a color.

 Titanium Dioxide